 Placements in the Conservation Department

 In 2014 the Museum was awarded Heritage Lottery Funding to run a 5 year ‘Skills for the Future’ project, hosting year-long paid internships in association with the Institute of Conservation.
 The first year of the internships was a huge success, with all three interns securing jobs within the profession.
 The Museum is currently hosting two interns in Textiles Conservation, and one in Paintings Conservation.
 Their progress can be followed on the Museum Blog.
-Applications will be open in Summer 2015 for the second intake of interns.
+Applications will be open in April 2015 for the second intake of interns.
 For more information about Icon internships, use this link.